finlabsuk/open-banking-connector/docs/interface/variable-recurring-payments/make-domestic-vrps.md

 Here is an example of how to make a variable recurring payment.
 We create a domestic vrp request object based on a previously created domestic vrp consent request object.

 The required inputs are:

 - `domesticVrpConsentRequest` : the consent request object

 - `domesticVrpConsentId` : the consent ID

-- `testNameUnique` :the name field for the payment
+- `testNameUnique` : the name field for the payment

 ```csharp
 // Create domestic vrp request